 As the name indicates – these are models that are hired to portray characters.
-That could range anywhere from a Mom, to a nurse or businessman.
-These are the models that look like attractive – everyday people and have some basic acting ability.
+That could range anywhere from a Mom to a nurse to a businesswoman.
+These are the models that look like attractive, everyday people and have some basic acting ability.

 The politically correct term used to describe older models – generally age 40 and over.

 A direction on a call sheet or brief that means you are expected to arrive for the job with clean hair and a clean face.
 That simply means you should not have any product like gels or hair spray in your hair and you should not have any makeup on your face.